 Projects in service prior to 2009 may use the HERA Special Income Limits in areas where HUD has published such limits.
 Projects placed in service after 2008 may not use the HERA Special Limits.

 Projects in rural areas that are not financed by tax-exempt bonds may use the higher of the MTSP limits or the National Non-Metropolitan Income Limits (NNMIL).
-According to HUD, the NNMIL have gone up 3.8% from 2018 to 2019.
+According to HUD, the non-metropolitan median income has gone up 2.8% from 2019 to 2020.

-Owners of LIHTC projects may rely on the 2018 income limits for all purposes for 45 days after the publication date of the newly issued limits.
-This 45-day period ends on June 8, 2019.
+Owners of LIHTC projects may rely on the 2019 income limits for all purposes for 45 days after the effective date of the newly issued limits.
+This 45-day period ends on May 16, 2020.

 The limits for HUD programs may be found at www.huduser.gov/portal/datasets/il.html.
 The limits for LIHTC and Bond programs may be found at www.huduser.gov/portal/datasets/mtsp.html